-Sea transport would be considered and could bring additional benefits through any upgrading things like ports, as well as reducing the impact of land-based transport.
+Sea transport would be considered and could bring additional benefits through the upgrading of existing ports for example, as well as reducing the impact of land-based transport.

 We understand that communities might be concerned about property values.
 Most major infrastructure projects provide compensation for local residents and property owners who experience an impact on the value of their property as a result of new infrastructure.

-If this project proceeds to the next stage (Community Partnership), RWM will work in partnership with the community to assess how a property support scheme would be implemented.
-RWM would seek independent advice and draw upon best practice and experience from other infrastructure projects, to ensure any potential scheme is appropriate for the local area.
+Now that a Community Partnership has been formed, the GDF developer will work in partnership with the community to assess how a property support scheme would be implemented.
+The GDF developer would seek independent advice and draw upon best practice and experience from other infrastructure projects, to ensure any potential scheme is appropriate for the local area.

 There will be a long lead-in time to the construction of a GDF of perhaps 20 years, as well as on-going construction and operation for over 100 years.
 This means there is ample time to work with the community on the training and education aspirations to develop a local workforce and ensure local people can and do get jobs at the facility.
 Because construction and operation run in parallel, workers would live in the area for generations, not just a few years during the initial construction work.
 This would have a significant long-term impact on the local economy.